Frequently Asked Questions

 Common question!
 Always happy to accept more, just transfer to the cash account through BPAY.
 Additional funds usually take around 3 business days to appear in the account, and will be automatically added to the portfolio.
 No extra costs, just the brokerage for those trades.

 We can’t promise a mechanism as such, however with regular posting on this site, monthly reports and other online publications we do I would suggest that this could serve as this notice?

 Remember that the Core International portfolio provides coverage to the other 98% of world markets and that in the event of one major market looking worrisome, it leaves a lot of other ones to find value.
 If you wish to make a change to the portfolio, simply head to the Nucleus Wealth Client Portal, select the account in question and adjust using the ‘Change Portfolio’ feature.

 We are expecting Core International portfolio turnover of around 20-30% pa. in the current environment.
 Obviously, in poorer times, we may need to raise this.
-As an investor, you have full visibility through the Linear client portal, which gives you full transparency of your portfolio, cash holdings and fees/transactions.
+As an investor, you have full visibility through the platform client portal, which gives you full transparency of your portfolio, cash holdings and fees/transactions.

 In regards to the benchmark figures, we have picked a similar benchmark to the Future Fund that reflects the risk level in the portfolio.
 We had the option of a ‘blended index’ figure or CPI+, and have opted for CPI+ to help simplify comprehension of the internal risk levels of each model.

 Integrity Private Wealth is an affiliate company who used to provide our AFSL authorisation.
 The two directors, Simon and David, sit on our asset allocation committee and offer an additional viewpoint from their combined 40 years in the investment management industry.
 They have their own discrete investment advice business.
 We now are authorised under our own licence (Nucleus Advice Pty Ltd – AFSL 515796).